 In a sense, clicking the Enable VR option while Enscape is running, is an export-to-VR option.
 However, more to the point of this post, when combining this option with the Export EXE feature, we can create a VR-ready standalone EXE file.

 No need for Revit, SketchUp, Rhino, Archicad, or even Enscape!
-Just double-click the exported EXE file on a computer with a properly configured VR system, such as the HTC Vive, Oculus Rift, or a Windows MR-based device, and that’s it – a pre-packaged immersive VR experience to send to a client or take on the road.
+Just double-click the exported EXE file on a computer with a properly configured VR system, such as the HTC Vive, Meta Quest, or a Windows MR-based device, and that’s it – a pre-packaged immersive VR experience to send to a client or take on the road.

 For more on presenting using Enscape and VR, see this blog post: Enscape Best Practices: Using Virtual Reality for Project Presentations